-Next 2 exercises (Exercise- $8 \sim 9$ ) are for geometry optimization based on DFT and Ehrenfest molecular dynamics based on TDDFT for an isolated molecule, acetylene C2H2.
+Next 2 exercises (Exercise-8 ~ 9) are for geometry optimization based on DFT and Ehrenfest molecular dynamics based on TDDFT for an isolated molecule, acetylene C2H2.
 Exercise-8 illustrates the geometry optimization in the ground state.
 Exercise-9 illustrates the Ehrenfest molecular dynamics induced by a pulsed electric field.

-Exercise-10 is for a macroscopic light propagation through a metallic nanosphere solving Maxwell equations.
-The optical response of the nanosphere is described by a dielectric function.
+Next 2 exercises (Exercise-10 ~ 11) are for a macroscopic light propagation through a metallic nanosphere solving Maxwell equations.
+The optical response of the nanoparticle is described by a dielectric function.
 Finite-Difference Time-Domain (FDTD) method is used to calculated the three-dimensional light propagation.
+Exercise-10 illustrates the calculation of absorption-, scattering-, and extinction-cross-sections for an isolated Au nanoparticle.
+Exercise-11 illustrates the calculation of absorption-, reflection-, and transmission-rates for a metasurface in which Au nanoparticles are periodically arrayed in two-dimension.